Struggling with a small kitchen? This famous design theory could help.

 The theory dates all the way back to the 1940s when researchers started to look at how to make kitchen space more efficient.
 The research found that the kitchen was really made up of three key areas — preparation (the sink), cooking (the stove) and food storage (the fridge).

-Connecting these three areas in a triangle, with no side shorter than 4ft or longer than 9ft, allowed for free and easy movement from one area to the next, as you go through the process of cooking a meal.
+Connecting these three areas in a triangle, with no side shorter than 4ft or longer than 9ft, allowing for free and easy movement from one area to the next, as you go through the process of cooking a meal.

 By using the kitchen triangle, you can enjoy cooking efficiently and easily, even in a small kitchen!